fattyageboy/berthcare/design-documentation/design-system/components/buttons.md

 - **56px height:** Tested with latex and nitrile gloves—48px was too small
 - **Full width:** Eliminates aiming—just tap the bottom of the screen
-- **Trust Blue:** Tested 47 blues with nurses—this one felt confident, not corporate
+- **Trust Blue:** Tested 47 blues with caregivers—this one felt confident, not corporate
 - **7.3:1 contrast:** Works in direct sunlight and dim hallways
 - **8px radius:** Soft enough to feel modern, sharp enough to feel precise